-Monovalent hepatitis B vaccines may be used interchangeably, using the dosage and schedules recommended by the manufacturer for the age group.
-Combined hepatitis A and hepatitis B vaccine can be used to complete the hepatitis B primary series.
+Monovalent hepatitis B vaccines may be used interchangeably, using the dosage and schedules recommended by the manufacturer for the vaccine recipient’s age group.
+Hepatitis A and hepatitis B combination vaccine can be used to complete the hepatitis B primary series.
 Refer to Hepatitis A Vaccine and Hepatitis B Vaccine in Part 4 for appropriate schedules.

-Whenever possible, use one manufacturer’s brand of HPV vaccine to complete the vaccine series.
-If the brand of the previously received doses is not known, either brand of HPV vaccine may be used to complete the vaccine series.
-Both HPV4 and HPV2 vaccines provide protection against HPV types 16 and18, and will likely achieve protective antibody levels against these HPV types.
-If fewer than three doses of HPV4 vaccine are administered, protection against HPV types 6 and 11 cannot be ensured.
-HPV2 vaccine is not recommended for boys and men.
+Whenever possible, the same Human papillomavirus (HPV) vaccine should be used to complete the vaccine series.
+If the vaccine used for previously received doses is not known, any of the HPV vaccines authorized for use in Canada may be used to complete the series.
+All HPV vaccines provide protection against HPV types 16 and 18, and will likely achieve protective antibody levels against these HPV types if the vaccines are interchanged.
+HPV2 vaccine is not authorized for use in boys and men.
 Refer to Human Papillomavirus Vaccine in Part 4 for additional information.

-If a child (aged less than 9 years) requires 2 doses of influenza vaccine in the same season, it is preferable to use the same type of vaccine (trivalent inactivated [TIV] or live attenuated influenza [LAIV]) for both doses.
-However, if the child is eligible for either TIV or LAIV, and the type of vaccine used for the first dose is not available, use either type of vaccine for the second dose.
-If using TIV for both doses, vaccines from different manufacturers can be used for the first and second dose.
+If a child (aged less than 9 years) requires 2 doses of influenza vaccine in the same influenza season, it is preferable to use the same type of vaccine (trivalent inactivated [TIV], quadrivalent inactivated [QIV], or live attenuated influenza [LAIV]) for both doses.
+However, if the child is eligible for TIV, QIV or LAIV, and the type of vaccine used for the first dose is not available; TIV, QIV or LAIV may be used for the second dose.
+If the vaccine provider administers TIV or QIV for both doses, vaccines from different manufacturers can be used for the first and second dose.

-On the basis of expert opinion, the measles-mumps-rubella (MMR) vaccines authorized in Canada may be used interchangeably.
+On the basis of expert opinion, the measles-mumps-rubella (MMR) vaccines authorized for use in Canada may be used interchangeably.

-Wherever possible, complete a rabies immunization series with the same product.
-However, if this is not feasible, rabies vaccines are considered interchangeable.
-People who require a booster dose of rabies vaccine for pre-exposure prophylaxis can be given either vaccine, regardless of the vaccine used for the initial vaccination series.
+Wherever possible, a rabies vaccine series should be completed with the same product.
+However, if it is not feasible, rabies vaccines are considered interchangeable.
+People who require a booster dose of rabies vaccine for pre-exposure prophylaxis can be given either formulation of rabies vaccine, regardless of the vaccine used for the initial vaccination series.

-There are no data on safety, immunogenicity, or efficacy when ROTARIX™ (GlaxoSmithKline Inc.) is administered as the first dose and RotaTeq® (Merck Canada Inc.) is used as the second dose or vice versa.
-Given that the two vaccines differ in composition and schedule, complete the vaccine series with the same product whenever possible.
-However, in the event that the product used for a previous dose(s) is unknown, complete the series with the available product.
-If any dose in the series was RotaTeq®, administer a total of 3 doses of vaccine.
+There are no data on safety, immunogenicity, or efficacy when monovalent rotavirus (Rot-1) vaccine is administered as the first dose and pentavalent rotavirus (Rot-5) vaccine is used as the second dose or vice versa.
+Given that the two vaccines differ in composition and schedule, the vaccine series should be completed with the same product whenever possible.
+However, in the event that the product used for a previous dose(s) is unknown, the series should be completed with the available product.
+If any dose in the series was Rot-5 vaccine, a total of 3 doses of vaccine should be administered.

 Ideally, as new vaccines become available, clinical trials should be conducted evaluating interchangeability with existing products.
-To date, the majority of information regarding interchangeability has been gathered as a result of situations of vaccine shortages and new product purchases with the negotiation of new contracts.
-Given the importance of this issue and the limited data available regarding the interchangeability of vaccines, further research in this area is encouraged.
+To date, most of the available information regarding vaccine interchangeability has been gathered as a result of vaccine shortages or new product purchases resulting from negotiation of new contracts.
+Given the importance of this issue and the limited data available regarding the interchangeability of vaccines, further research in this area should be encouraged.